Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Monitoring/PerformanceMonitoring.md

 `free -h`

 I. Resident Set Size (RSS)
 - RSS indicates the current memory usage of a process.
 - It excludes swap memory but includes all stack and heap memory.
-- Some memory can be shared among applications, so the **sum of RSS values can exceed the actual RAM**.

 II.
 Virtual Set Size (VSZ)
 - VSZ represents the total memory allocated to a **process at its initiation**.
 - It encompasses memory that might be swapped out, unused, or shared from libraries.
-- This is a broader measure of a process's memory footprint.

 ### Example: Calculating RSS and VSZ